palle-k/Seq2Seq-DL4S/README.md

 Both attention modes optionally allow temporal attention, where the attention module is forced to focus its attention onto different states.

-## Source Code Overview

-- The encoder and decoder are defined in Sources/NMTSwift/Models.swift and both use gated recurrent units, which are computationally more efficent compared to LSTMs.
-- The encoding and decoding process is coordinated by the Helper type defined at Sources/NMTSwift/Helpers.swift

 ## Usage

 For a detailed usage description and additional options run